 Many business mentors may advise people in order to develop their skills as a teacher, manager, strategist, or consultant.
 And a true mentorship relationship also works in both directions—your mentor gets to learn about new ideas, strategies, and tactics from you, just as you'll learn timeless wisdom from them.

 Once you launch into your own business, there's no boss to turn to for advice or direction when you're in a pinch—maybe not even any employees yet.
 Although you're flying solo, you don't have to be.
-Everybody needs a good reliable sounding board, second opinion, and sometimes just emotional support when the times get tough (which they will).
+Everybody needs a good reliable sounding board, second opinion, and sometimes just emotional support when the times get tough (and they will).

 Perhaps the most obvious benefit of finding a business mentor is that you can learn from their previous mistakes and successes.
 Your mentor doesn't need to have experience in your particular industry—though it helps if they do—so that you're maximizing your opportunities to leverage key relationships.
 They don't have to be up on the latest trends or technology—you've got other sources for that.
 Your mentor's role is to share with you lessons from their experience in the hopes that you can learn them quickly and easily.